aws/aws-toolkit-azure-devops/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for AWS Toolkit for Azure Devops
+about: Suggest an idea for AWS Toolkit for Azure DevOps
 ---

 **Is your feature request related to a problem?
 Please describe.**